awsdocs/amazon-pinpoint-user-guide/doc-source/messages.md

 # Send Test Messages with Amazon Pinpoint<a name="messages"></a>

-With Amazon Pinpoint, you can send *test messages*, which are one\-time messages that you send to a specific set of recipients without creating a campaign\.
-Sending a test message is useful if you want to test the deliverability of your messages, or to see how your message appears to recipients\.
-We charge you for each test message that you send, just as if it were a normal campaign message\.
-However, unlike campaign messages, we don't bill you based on your monthly targeted audience \(MTA\) when you send test messages\.
+With Amazon Pinpoint, you can send *test messages*, which are one\-time messages that you send to a specific set of recipients\.
+Sending a test message is useful if you want to test the deliverability of a message, or see how a message appears to recipients\.
+You can send a test message by using any channel that Amazon Pinpoint supports\.

-When you use the Amazon Pinpoint console to send test messages, you can send your messages to up to 15 recipients\.
-You can't send test messages to segments—you have to send them to individual users\.
-Amazon Pinpoint delivers test messages immediately—you can't schedule the delivery of test messages\.
-Finally, test messages don't generate messaging metrics, such as open, click, or bounce rates\.
-If you want to send a message to a segment, schedule the delivery of a message, or obtain metrics for your messages, you should [create a campaign](campaigns.md) instead of sending a test message\.
+We charge you for each test message that you send\.
+However, we don't bill you based on your monthly targeted audience \(MTA\) when you send test messages\.

-You can send test messages by using any channel that's supported by Amazon Pinpoint\.
+When you use the Amazon Pinpoint console to send a test message, you can send the message to up to 15 recipients\.
+You can't send a test message to a segment—you have to send it to individual users\.
+In addition, Amazon Pinpoint delivers a test message immediately—you can't schedule the delivery of a test message\.
+Finally, a test message doesn't generate messaging metrics, such as open, click, or bounce rates\.
+If you want to send a message to a segment, schedule the delivery of a message, or obtain metrics for a message, you should [create a campaign](campaigns.md) instead of sending a test message\.

-Send test messages by using the **Test messaging** page on the Amazon Pinpoint console\.
+To send a test message from the Amazon Pinpoint console, use the **Test messaging** page on the console\.

-**To access the Test messaging page**
+**To open the Test messaging page**

 1. Open the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/)\.